RELIG 1100 (H5 900)

 Course requires participation in work experience with onsite supervision.
 Internship learning objectives are developed by student and faculty member, with approval of employer, to provide appropriate work-based learning experiences.
 Credit is earned by working a minimum of 75 clock hours per semester credit hour, up to a maximum of four credits.
 (5 to 20 lab hours)

-Prerequisite: Consent of instructor and 2.0 cumulative grade point average, 12 semester credits earned in a related field of study, students work with Career Services staff to obtain approval of the internship by the dean from the academic discipline where the student is planning to earn credit.
+Prerequisite: Consent of instructor and 2.0 cumulative grade point average; 12 semester credits earned in a related field of study; students work with Career Services staff to obtain approval of the internship by the dean from the academic discipline where the student is planning to earn credit.

 RELIG 2871